pyeventsourcing/eventsourcing/README.md

                                       name='integer_sequenced_item_uc'),
 ```

 Now create the database and tables.
-The SQLAlchemy objects are adapted for the application with classes from the
+The SQLAlchemy objects are adapted with classes from the
-library.
+library, which provide a common interface for required operations.

 ```python
 from eventsourcing.infrastructure.sqlalchemy.datastore import SQLAlchemySettings, SQLAlchemyDatastore